tommyleo/speedyflight/README.md

 ## Configuration Tool

-To configure speedyFlight you should use the BaseFlight configurator GUI tool (Windows/OSX/Linux) that can be found here:
+To configure speedyFlight you should use the SpeedyFlight configurator GUI tool (Windows/OSX/Linux) that can be found here:

 https://chrome.google.com/webstore/detail/speedyflight-configurator/elkoncemijdophjjcllbpeiagoknmofl